tweag/cardano-conformance-testing-of-consensus/docs/design.md

-We'll start with a simple testing approach, where we compare the resulting state of the NUT with the end state of the point schedule and make sure the simulated peers behave as expected. **We will not support arbitrary properties at this point.**
+We'll start with a simple testing approach, where we compare the resulting state of the NUT with the end state of the point schedule and make sure the simulated peers behave as expected.
+While we **will not support arbitrary properties at this point**, testing will be run for both a positive and a negative property so that both code paths (success and failure) are consistently tested during development.

 #### Deliverables